 Patients with adenocarcinoma in the liver and/or abdomen.
 For tumors that have only spread in the abdomen, special pathology tests (IHC stains or molecular tumor profiling) sometimes suggest that the cancer started in the colon.
 These tumors are usually treated according to the guidelines for later-stage colon cancer, even if a primary site cannot be located with a colonoscopy.

 Patients with poorly differentiated neuroendocrine tumors.
-Although the primary site is usually not found, these types of neuroendocrine tumors often respond to chemotherapy with platinum/etoposide (Etopophos), with or without taxane (docetaxel [Taxotere] or paclitaxel [Taxol]).
+Although the primary site is usually not found, these types of neuroendocrine tumors often respond to chemotherapy with platinum/etoposide (Etopophos).
 This treatment can effectively shrink the cancer and improve cancer-related symptoms about 60% of the time.
 About 10% to 15% of people experience a complete remission with chemotherapy, and some live for a long time after treatment.

 Patients with well-differentiated neuroendocrine tumors.
 Most well-differentiated neuroendocrine tumors, such as neuroendocrine tumors of the GI tract or neuroendocrine tumors of the pancreas, begin in the intestinal tract or pancreas.
 For cancers with an unknown primary site, the metastases are usually found in the liver.
 It is usually easy for the pathologist to tell the difference between well-differentiated and poorly differentiated neuroendocrine tumors.
 This distinction is important because the chemotherapy recommended for poorly differentiated neuroendocrine tumors is usually not effective for well-differentiated tumors.
 Well-differentiated neuroendocrine tumors usually grow slowly, and patients often live for several years, even without treatment.
-In general, the treatment follows the guidelines for advanced neuroendocrine tumors.
+In general, the treatment follows the guidelines for advanced neuroendocrine tumors arising in the gastrointestinal tract (carcinoid tumors) or pancreas.

-About 75% of all people with CUP do not have the characteristics of any of the specific subgroups described above.
+About 60 to 65% of all people with CUP do not have the characteristics of any of the specific subgroups described above.
 Most of the patients in this group have adenocarcinoma or poorly differentiated carcinoma (see Subtypes).
 The success of treatment for this group varies widely.
-Many of these patients have cancers that are resistant to treatment.
+Many of these patients have cancer that is resistant to treatment.
 However, others experience significant benefits from treatment.

-During the last 15 years, important improvements have been made in the treatment of many types of cancer.
+Important improvements have been made in the treatment of many types of cancer during the last 15 years.
 Many of the drugs responsible for these improvements are called targeted therapies (see above).
-Unlike traditional chemotherapy, targeted drugs work best for specific types of cancer with specific tumor features.
-For example, a drug that targets a tumor abnormality found in lung cancer may not work at all for colon cancer, and vice versa.
-Therefore, it is increasingly difficult to design an empiric/generalized treatment program for patients with CUP that provides the best results for different cancer types.
+Unlike traditional chemotherapy, targeted drugs work best for cancer with specific tumor features.
+For example, a drug that targets a mutation specific to lung cancer may not work at all for colon cancer, and vice versa.
+Another type of drug therapy called immunotherapy is a treatment that stimulates the immune system to attack cancer cells.
+It works well for some cancer types (e.g. lung, kidney), and less well for others.
+For these reasons, designing the most effective treatment for a patient with CUP is very difficult if the primary site is unknown.

-At the same time, new diagnostic tests are available that can predict the primary site for people with CUP, even when the primary site cannot be found using scans and other clinical evaluations.
-Pathologists perform these new tests, called molecular cancer classifier assays, on tumor tissue taken during a biopsy.
-More and more scientific evidence shows that in most cases the predictions from these assays are accurate.
+However, new diagnostic tests can help predict the primary site for people with CUP, even when the primary site cannot be found.
+These tests are called molecular cancer classifier assays or gene expression profiling.
+Pathologists perform these new tests on tumor tissue taken during a biopsy.
+More and more scientific evidence shows that, in most cases, the predictions from these assays are accurate.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
 You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.